Session 1: Why we can have hope

 Read and contemplate a portion of the New Testament each day.
 One way to approach the meditation of Scripture is through the practice of lectio divina.

-Paul is telling us that God the Holy Spirit is the one who gives us the patience we need to endure patiently the sufferings we face.
-How does this make you feel, knowing that God wants to give you what you need to go from suffering to hope?
+Paul is telling us that God the Holy Spirit is the one who gives us the patience we need to endure the sufferings we face.
+How does it make you feel when you hear that God wants to give you what you need to go from suffering to hope?

 How have you experienced suffering leading to hope in your life?

-In the second part of paragraph 4, Pope Francis quotes from a translation of Romans 15:5 that says that God is characterized by patience (“the God of all patience and encouragement”).
+In the second part of paragraph 4, Pope Francis quotes from a translation of Romans 15:5 that describes God as “the God of all patience and encouragement.”
 Where do you see God’s patience in your life or in the lives of others?
 How does that give you hope?

 Bibliography